No Win, No Fee (818) 990-8300

 Moving Forward

 Standing up for your rights or taking a medical leave from work should not jeopardize your job security.
 This encompasses a wide range of situations, from pregnancy discrimination to sexual harassment.
 Understanding the protections offered by FEHA is crucial if you believe you have been retaliated against and/or wrongfully terminated.
+It also highlights the importance of being aware of potential consequences, both before and during the act of speaking out in California workplaces.
+Being informed and prepared helps protect your employment and civil rights.

 We Hold Employers Accountable - Get Help Now